vinnylg/leafletslm/docs/index.md

 > **Master's Thesis Project** | Federal University of Paraná (UFPR) | Computer Science Department

-DrugsLM is a specialized Small Language Model (SLM) trained on drug package inserts and medical databases, designed to understand and generate accurate pharmaceutical information in Portuguese and English.
+DrugsLM is a specialized Small Language Model (SLM) trained on drug package inserts and other pharmacological databases, designed to understand and generate accurate and simple pharmaceutical information.

 ---